celehs/PheNorm/README.md

 other EHR features.
 Those include for example health utilization and processed clinical note data.
 PheNorm aims to obtain a score for accurate risk prediction and disease classification.
-In particular, it normalizes the surrogate to resemble gaussian mixture and leverages the remaining features through random corruption denoising.
+In particular, it normalizes the surrogate to resemble Gaussian mixture and leverages the remaining features through random corruption denoising.
 PheNorm automatically generates phenotyping algorithms and demonstrates the capacity for EHR-driven annotations to scale to the next level phenotypic big data.

-The data consists of ICD codes and additional features.
+The input data consists of ICD codes and additional features.

-The output is:
+The PheNorm output includes:

 -   the predicted probability of the risk of having the phenotype